jaroszej/web-scraper/README.md

 # README
 - see auth.txt for authorization setup

-Selenium WebScrapper that finds text on Wikipedia, formats it, and uses Tweepy to send an informative tweet.
+Selenium WebScraper that finds text on Wikipedia, formats it, and uses Tweepy to send an informative tweet.